NetaCohenSimhi/composensor/Soil Moisture Auto-Irrigation Controller preview.md

 # Soil Moisture Control Code

-This Arduino project monitors soil moisture levels and uploads the data to ThingSpeak for remote tracking.
+This code monitors soil moisture levels and uploads the data to ThingSpeak for remote tracking.
 It includes a relay module to control an irrigation system, activating it when soil moisture drops below a specified threshold.
 Ideal for automated irrigation in agricultural applications and smart gardening.

 ## Include Libraries
 ```cpp